 Andrew operates a legal firm that provides cost-effective consultation services to small and mid-sized businesses.
 Potential customers are introduced to the firm through search engine results, digital ads, direct mail, conventions, and word of mouth.
 Andrew’s conversion funnel requires driving prospective clients to his firm’s website, where credibility and additional lanes of communication can be established.
 The website features effective landing pages, industry relevant articles (a blog), newsletter signup, and persuasive displays and content.
 Andrew’s firm also invests significant resources in content strategy and creation, which benefits not only the website and the brand’s credibility, but also creates new points of entry to the funnel via organic search traffic.

 Pencil Pushers Co. produces and sells pencils to the public.
 They want to specifically target students and teachers who will be starting school soon.
 Their marketers know that people generally need to see an ad three times to buy the product and that many of their sales are from students who see their friends using Pencil Pushers’ pencils.
 To get prospects into this funnel, they invest in signs to be hung up at retail stores during the summer where their pencils are sold.
 They also run a TV ad campaign and interact with students on social media.
 Lastly, Pencil Pushers Co. runs a national contest accepting essays from students explaining why their school should receive the Pencil Pushers’ bi-annual pencil donation.
-The contest is advertised on the website and social media, and the winners, upon the acceptance of their donation, are posted to Pencil Pushers’ social media accounts, as well as an article in the local newspaper.
+Their focus is to get parents to remember their brand by the time back-to-school shopping comes around.

 Want to learn more about Conversion Funnels?
 Check out these references!